-If you plan to operate your tools individually then you can usually operate the majority of pneumatic tools with a 2.0 CFM.
-If you plan to use more than one tool at the same time get a compressor that is either a 4.0 CFM or a 6.0 CFM.
+If you plan to operate your tools individually, you can usually run most pneumatic tools with a 2.0 CFM.
+If you plan to use more than one tool simultaneously, get a compressor that is either a 4.0 CFM or a 6.0 CFM.

 How to use a nail gun with an air compressor